N02870941/mazes/docs/README.md

   <i>A walk from vertex A to I on a weighted graph.</i>
 </p>

-For a given walk of the graph, the cost of a vertex `v_i` is always the cost of vertex `v_(i-1) + 1`, where `v_(i-1)` is the vertex just before vertex `v` in the walk.
+For a given walk of the graph, the cost of a vertex `v_i` is always the cost of vertex `v_(i-1) + 1`, where `v_(i-1)` is the vertex just before vertex `v_i` in the walk.
 So, when we traverse the graph, we just keep incrementing as we go instead of wasting space on information we can confidently predict and compute when it is needed.
 We see for vertices that we have not discovered or visited, by default their cost is infinite - this will come in handy when finding the shortest path between two vertices.

 # Generating with backtracking